 Naomi Osaka headed for big money with Japan, global appeal

-TOKYO (AP) — Naomi Osaka used a powerful forehand and a matching serve to win the U.S. Open against Serena Williams two months ago, soaring as high as No. 4 this season in the WTA tennis rankings.

-Off the court — on the marketing front — she has the same potential.
-Maybe more.
+TOKYO (AP) — Naomi Osaka used a powerful forehand and a matching serve to win the U.S. Open against Serena Williams.
+Off the court — on the marketing front — experts say she could have the same potential as Williams, and maybe more.

 "It's very, very rare to find a Japanese-born female athlete who appeals to an international audience," said Bob Dorfman, a sports marketing expert and creative director at Baker Street Advertising in San Francisco, California.